dynamsoft-docs/capture-vision-docs/parameters/reference/capture-vision-template/semantic-processing-name-array.md

 # SemanticProcessingNameArray

-Represents the collection of semantic-processing object names, used to refer to the `SematicProcessing` objects.
+Parameter `SemanticProcessingNameArray` represents the collection of semantic-processing object names, used to refer to the `SematicProcessing` objects.
 It is used to define post-processing code parsing tasks performed on input text/bytes.

 ## Example